pthom/hello_imgui/README.md

 ## Features

 * Set up a project in 5 minutes
+* Advanced layout handling: handle multiple layouts (each of which will remember the user modifications and the list of opened windows).
+See [demo video](https://www.youtube.com/watch?v=XKxmz__F4ow)
 * Embed assets on all platforms
 * Power Save mode: reduce FPS when application is idle
 * [Theme tweaking](https://www.youtube.com/watch?v=Hhartw0cUjg)